Kate Brown (plaintiff): Racist incident

+Legal consequences

+Brown's brutal treatment stirred outrage, especially among the Radical Republicans who controlled Congress at the time.
+"A dastardly outrage was perpetrated in Alexandria on Saturday afternoon," declared one newspaper, "which is justly considered a disgrace to this age of civilization."
+Many US senators knew Brown personally from her service at the Capitol.
+Senators Charles Sumner and Justin Morrill called for an official investigation into what Morrill denounced as an "outrage upon an American woman," and Senator Charles Drake concurred.
+Senator Lot Morrill introduced a resolution requiring a Senate investigation; the resolution was referred on February 10.
+The Senate Committee on the District of Columbia, chaired by James Harlan, heard testimony later that month and issued a 26-page report favorable to Brown.
+The railroad security guard was terminated by his employer ahead of the Senate hearing.

-Brown sued the railway company for damages and was awarded $1,500 in damages in the district court.
-The railway company appealed, and the case eventually went before the US Supreme Court.
-On November 17, 1873, in an opinion delivered by Justice David Davis, the Court held that racial segregation on the railroad line was not allowed under its Congressional charter, which stated "no person shall be excluded from the cars on account of race."
-Davis dismissed the company's "separate but equal" argument as "an ingenious attempt to evade a compliance with the obvious meaning of the requirement" of the 1863 charter and decided in favor of Brown.
+Brown sued the railway company for damages.
+The case went to trial in March 1870 in the Supreme Court for the District of Columbia, and an all-white jury awarded Brown $1,500 in damages.
+The railway company appealed the verdict, and the case went before the Supreme Court of the United States.
+On November 17, 1873, in an opinion delivered by Justice David Davis, the Court held that racial segregation on the Washington-Alexandria railroad line was prohibited under the company's congressional charter, which stated that "no person shall be excluded from the cars on account of race."
+This stipulation had been incorporated into the charter at the behest of Senator Charles Sumner.
+Justice Davis rejected the company's "separate but equal" argument as "an ingenious attempt to evade a compliance with the obvious meaning of the requirement" of the 1863 charter and decided in favor of Brown.

-The Court held that white and Black passengers must be treated with equality in the use of the railroad's cars:
+The Court held that white and Black passengers must be treated equally in the use of the railroad's cars:

 It was the discrimination in the use of the cars on account of color where slavery obtained which was the subject of discussion at the time, and not the fact that the colored race could not ride in the cars at all.
 Congress, in the belief that this discrimination was unjust, acted.
 It told this company in substance that it could extend its road within the District as desired, but that this discrimination must cease and the colored and white race, in the use of the cars, be placed on an equality.
 This condition it had the right to impose, and in the temper of Congress at the time, it is manifest the grant could not have been made without it.

-Brown recovered from her injuries and remained a Senate employee until 1881.